 Explore it on Goodreads or Amazon.

-Other books by this author include "Glitches", Cinder, Cress, Winter
+Other books by this author which I have reviewed include "Glitches", Cinder, Cress, Winter

 Second in The Lunar Chronicles steampunk science fiction series with the focus on Scarlet Benoit, a young Frenchwoman.